iiscleap/Coswara-Data/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-Project Coswara by Indian Institute of Science (IISc) Bangalore is an attempt to build a diagnostic tool for Covid-19 based on respiratory, cough and speech sounds.
-The project is in the data collection stage now.
-It requires the participants to provide a recording of breathing sounds, cough sounds, sustained phonation of vowel sounds and a counting exercise.
+Project Coswara by Indian Institute of Science (IISc) Bangalore is an attempt to build a diagnostic tool for COVID-19 detection using the audio recordings such as breathing, cough and speech sounds of an individual.
+Currently, the project is in the data collection stage through crowdsourcing.
+To contribute your audio samples, please go to Project Coswara (https://coswara.iisc.ac.in/).
+The exercise takes 5-7 minutes.

-#### NOTE: This repository contains the raw audio data received at https://coswara.iisc.ac.in/ .
-The annotation process of this is ongoing (https://github.com/iiscleap/Coswara-Exp) and would be delayed compared to the uploaded data here.

-#### This is the data repository for Project Coswara (https://coswara.iisc.ac.in/).
-To view more information about the database such as distributions of gender, age, etc. click [here](https://iiscleap.github.io/coswara-blog/coswara/2020/11/23/visualize_coswara_data_metadata.html).
+<strong>What am I looking at?</strong>
+This github repository contains the raw audio data collected through https://coswara.iisc.ac.in/ .
+Every participant contributes nine sound samples.
+You can read the paper: [Coswara - A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis] (https://arxiv.org/abs/2005.10548) to know more about the dataset.
+Note that the dataset size has increased since this paper came out.
+We also maintain a (less frequently updated) blog [here] (https://iiscleap.github.io/coswara-blog/coswara/2020/11/23/visualize_coswara_data_metadata.html).

+<strong>What is the structure of the repository?</strong>
-<p>Each folder contains metadata and recordings corresponding to a person.
+Each folder contains metadata and audio recordings corresponding to contributors.
+The folder is compressed.
 To download and extract the data, you can run the script `extract_data.py`

+<strong>What are the different sound samples?</strong>
-Voice samples collected include breathing sounds (fast and slow), cough sounds (deep and shallow), phonation of sustained vowels (/a/ as in made, /i/,/o/), and counting numbers at slow and fast pace.
-Metadata information collected includes the participant's age, gender, location (country, state/ province), current health status (healthy/ exposed/ positive/recovered) and the presence of comorbidities (pre-existing medical conditions). </p>
+Sound samples collected include breathing sounds (fast and slow), cough sounds (deep and shallow), phonation of sustained vowels (/a/ as in made, /i/,/o/), and counting numbers at slow and fast pace.
+Metadata information collected includes the participant's age, gender, location (country, state/ province), current health status (healthy/ exposed/ positive/recovered) and the presence of comorbidities (pre-existing medical conditions).

+<strong>Can I see the metadata before downloading whole repository?</strong>
+Yes.
+The file `combined_data.csv` contains a summary of metadata.
+The file `csv_labels_legend.json` contains information about the columns present in `combined_data.csv`.

+<strong>How to cite this dataset in your work?</strong>
+Great to know you found it useful.
+You can cite the paper: Coswara - A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis (https://arxiv.org/abs/2005.10548)
+@inproceedings{sharma20d_interspeech,
+  author={Neeraj Sharma and Prashant Krishnan and Rohit Kumar and Shreyas Ramoji and Srikanth Raj Chetupalli and Nirmala R. and Prasanta Kumar Ghosh and Sriram Ganapathy}, title={{Coswara — A Database of Breathing, Cough, and Voice Sounds for COVID-19 Diagnosis}}, year=2020, booktitle={Proc.
+Interspeech 2020}, pages={4811--4815}, doi={10.21437/Interspeech.2020-2768}
+}

+<strong>What is the count of participants in each folder?</strong>

 - 2020-04-13 contains 76 samples.
 - 2020-04-15 contains 161 samples.